 Amber was once the center of power before the City Palace was built.
 We will go up to the fort either using the jeep or elephant to have a much closer view of this elaborate complex with halls and courtyards that display fantastic wall paintings, mosaics done with precious stones as well as mirrors.
-The room known as the Sheesh Mahal – Hall of Mirrors is completely lighted by one candle reflecting on several mirrors and creates a really amazing effect.
+The room known as the Sheesh Mahal – Hall of Mirrors is completely lighted by one candle reflecting on several mirrors and creates an amazing effect.

 In the afternoon we make our way back to the city of Jaipur.
-The main thing to see on this afternoon’s tour is the City Palace, an awesome complex of attractive palaces, courtyards, gardens, carved doorways and decorative art.
-Visit the museum and see a fantastic collection of costumes from Rajasthan, manuscripts and miniature paintings from the times of Mughal reign, weaponry and armory from Mughal and Rajput, along with a variety of swords with decorated handles, some mosaicked with jewels, enamel and sheathed in fantastic cases.
+The main thing to see on this afternoon’s tour is the City Palace, a complex of attractive palaces, courtyards, gardens, carved doorways and decorative art.
+Visit the museum and see a collection of costumes from Rajasthan, manuscripts and miniature paintings from the times of Mughal reign, weaponry and armory from Mughal and Rajput, along with a variety of swords with decorated handles, some mosaicked with jewels, enamel and sheathed in fantastic cases.

 Not far away is the Jantar Mantar (Astronomical Solar Observatory).
 Here you will find an unbelievable collection of architectural astronomical instruments.
 This solar observatory was constructed by Maharaja Jai Singh II sometime between the period 1727 and 1733.
 Take a look at the ancient instruments used to accurately measure time, predict eclipses and other astronomical events and wonder how without modern technology they were able to do so.
 For example, take a look at the Samrat Yantra, a sundial which was used to tell precise time; out only by a mere two seconds.

 You have the rest of the day to yourself; perhaps you may want to do some shopping in the local markets for some wonderful handicrafts or silver jewelry.
 Along the roadside you will see the mehndiwala (henna painters) who decorate ladies’ hands with traditional paintings.
-If you are not in the mood for shopping just yet, then why not take in a view of the sun setting while sipping on your favorite beverage in the café on the top of Nahargarh Fort.
+If you are not in the mood for shopping, then why not take in a view of the sun setting while sipping on your favorite beverage in the café on the top of Nahargarh Fort.
 From its location on the rocky, rugged Aravalli Hills, this Fort provides an outstanding panoramic view of Jaipur.
-Overnight stay in Jaipur!
+Overnight stay in Jaipur.

 It’s the tenth day on our Rajasthan tour itinerary and we say goodbye to Jaipur after breakfast and proceed north heading into the depth of Rajasthan’s rural interior.
 On our way there we will bypass several villages and towns before we get to the Shekhawati region and the Alsisar village.
 Once a part of India’s Silk Road, the merchants there became very wealthy and prosperous and as a show of that, they built several lavish mansions which today are mostly deserted.
 However, the local king’s mansion has been beautifully restored and transformed into a magnificent Heritage hotel called the Alsisar Mahal; it is here that we will spend the night.
 It’s a wonderful hotel with a swimming pool, shaded courtyards, a web of corridors and arched colonnades.
-What is also intriguing about this hotel is that all the rooms are exclusive and different; they are charming, spacious, furnished with four-poster double beds and air-conditioned, with bath and shower.
+All the rooms are exclusive and different; they are charming, spacious, furnished with four-poster double beds and air-conditioned, with bath and shower.
 When you are all rested from your previous journey you can be part of a guided stroll through the village to discover some of the magnificent havelis that are located just on the outside of the walls of the Alsisar hotel.
 Hedged in by large walls and courtyards the havelis (palaces) provided privacy, security and shade.
 The paintings consist of several floral designs with a fusion of Mughal inspiration, Hindu mythological images and European scenes like bicycles, trains and cars and they aptly depict the evolution of India during the years of the 19th century.

 A walk through the village of Alsisar will show you beautiful and colorful saris worn by women, as your guide explains that the reason for such vibrant colors is to provide happiness and hope no matter what the circumstances.
 These women go about their business cleaning the sidewalks and men travel along on carts being pulled by cows.
 You will hear the sounds of the music of Bollywood booming from the tiny houses.
-Overnight stay in Alsisar Haveli!
+Overnight stay in Alsisar Haveli.

-After breakfast we leave Alsisar for Bikaner in the morning.
+After breakfast we leave Alsisar for Bikaner.
 This city has much of the ancient zest and traditions and is located along the old caravan route that connected North India and Central Asia with the seaports of Gujarat.
 It is named after Rao BikajiIt the 6th son of Rathore Rajput – Prince Rao Jodha, the founder of Jodhpur.
 It was here that Bhika established his independent kingdom in 1488.
 There are beautiful red stone havelis (mansions) which are somewhat dissimilar to the ones in Jaisalmer that are made of golden sandstone.
 In this wall surrounded city, there is still evidence of a laid back lifestyle which remains eminent.

 There is a sightseeing tour of Bikaner in the afternoon.